Unification of Italy: Memorial

 At the summit of Villa Glori, near the spot where Enrico died, there is a plain white column dedicated to the Cairoli brothers and their 70 companions.
-About 200 meters to the right from the Terrazza del Pincio, there is a bronze monument of Giovanni holding the dying Enrico in his arm.
+About 200 metres to the right from the Terrazza del Pincio, there is a bronze monument of Giovanni holding the dying Enrico in his arm.
 A plaque lists the names of their companions.
 Giovanni never recovered from his wounds and from the tragic events of 1867.
 According to an eyewitness, when Giovanni died on 11 September 1869:

 In the last moments, he had a vision of Garibaldi and seemed to greet him with enthusiasm.
 I heard (so says a friend who was present) him say three times: "The union of the French to the papal political supporters was the terrible fact!", he was thinking about Mentana.
 He called Enrico many times, that he might help him, then he said: "but we will certainly win; we will go to Rome!"